jkransen/framboos/README.md

     val inPin = ObservableInPin(8)
     inPin.subscribe(newValue => println(s"New value $newValue")

-In an Akka application, you can create Actors that create output based on received Akka messages, or that send Akka messages themselves on changed GPIO/UART input.
+In an Akka application, you can create Actors that create GPIO/UART output based on received Akka messages, or that send Akka messages themselves on changed GPIO/UART input.

-TODO show Akka samples, for now, take a look at WireUp
+WireUp is a provided sample Akka actor, that shows what the InPinActor, OutPinActor and SerialPortActor can do:

+    val inPin8 = context.actorOf(Props(new InPinActor(8)), name = "inPin8")
+    inPin8 !
+AddListener(self)

+    val outPin0 = context.actorOf(Props(new OutPinActor(0)), name = "outPin0")

+    val serialPort = context.actorOf(Props(new SerialPortActor("ttyAMA0")), name = "serialPort")
+    serialPort !
+AddListener(self)

+    def receive: Receive = {
+        case NewValue(value: Boolean) => {
+            outPin0 !
+NewValue(value)
+            val pressed = if (value) "pressed" else "released" serialPort !
+SendMessage(s"Button $pressed at ${System.currentTimeMillis}\n")
+        }
+        case ReceiveMessage(message: String) => {
+            outPin0 !
+NewValue(true)
+            serialPort !
+SendMessage(s"Received your message: $message\n")
+        }
+    }

+InPinActor will send NewValue messages, containing a boolean of the new value.
+SerialPortActor will send ReceiveMessage messages for every line of text received on the serial port (which here is /dev/ttyAMA0, the default serial Rx/Tx pins on the GPIO header of the Raspberry Pi).

+OutPin will accept NewValue(boolean) messages, and set the output pin accordingly.
+SerialPortActor acccepts SendMessage messages as well, and will send the containing String over the serial line.

 Pin assignment
 --------------

 When passing an integer to a constructor it will default to the wiringPi layout.
 When passing a String representation (i.e. "GPIO2_1" for BeagleBone) it will directly address the pin, bypassing the wiringPi numbering.
-Note that this library does not depend on or use wiringPi under the hood, but by default it uses its numbering scheme instead of the native Broadcom numbers.
+Note that this library does not depend on or use wiringPi under the hood, but by default it uses its numbering scheme instead of e.g. the native Broadcom numbers in the case of Raspberry Pi.

 GPIO pins in the numbering used by wiringPi: